vtex-apps/flixmedia/README.md

 # VTEX FlixMedia

 ⚠️  `WARNING`: _This app is no longer supported.
-We recommend the [Flixmedia](https://apps.vtex.com/acupula-flixmedia/p) app by ACCT as an alternative._
+Consider using the [Flixmedia](https://apps.vtex.com/acupula-flixmedia/p) app by ACCT as an alternative._

 ## Description
 VTEX FlixMedia